Tool Comparisons

 Where it falls short:

-• $19/mo is more than WeTransfer Pro's $12/mo — you're paying for the custom domain feature and detailed analytics.
+• $29/mo is not trying to beat WeTransfer on generic transfer volume — you're paying for the custom domain feature and detailed analytics.

 • Smaller team than the incumbents.
 If you need a deeply integrated DAM (digital asset management) system, BulkShare doesn't try to be that.